 If you or someone you love needs emergency care for mental health needs or addiction, we’re prepared to help you any hour of the day or night.
 Psychiatric evaluations take place in a specially designated area with individual rooms and a dedicated nurses’ station, allowing for a more private and secure setting.

 Your initial assessment will help determine the appropriate next steps, which may include admission to the hospital, referral to West Pines [Locations Page 3.14] or to other programs and behavioral health (mental and emotional health) services.
 Lutheran Medical Center also offers inpatient behavioral care for seniors with complex mental health and medical needs.

 Lutheran Medical Center’s emergency room is equipped to treat a variety of traumatic injuries, including head injuries, broken bones and other serious injuries.
-We are identified as a Level III Trauma Center because of the availability of specialists and specialty treatment available to you when you need it most.
+We are identified as a Level II Trauma Center because of the availability of specialists and specialty treatment available to you when you need it most.

 Medical and flight transport

 Should you need more advanced emergency care, we may transfer you to another facility, either by ambulance service or air.
 Specially trained teams accompany you during transport, attending to your medical needs and communicating with the receiving hospital to ensure they’re prepared for your arrival.
 Team members may include flight nurses, paramedics, respiratory therapists and nurses with advanced training in caring for pregnant women and newborns needing critical emergency care.